Canberra lose front-rower to hand injury

 The rookie made 75 metres and 27 tackles in just 24 minutes against the Dolphins before being dragged from the field with an injury.

-Scans have revealed a broken hand for Mariota, who will now spend at least a month on the sidelines after being handed a 4-6 week recovery period for the setback.
+Scans have revealed a broken hand for Mariota, who will now spend at least a month on the sidelines after being handed a six to eight week recovery period for the setback.

+The Raiders have confirmed they are expecting him to be fit again between Round 8 and 10.

 It's just more weight on Joseph Tapine's shoulders as the Kiwi international continues to spearhead an undermanned forward pack, although there is hope that Papalii may face Cronulla this weekend.